Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 - The required task is **classification**.

-- EDA revealed a fair proportion of relevant **outliers** so we need an outlier resilient model.
+- EDA revealed a fair proportion of relevant **outliers** so an outlier resilient model would be ideal.

-- Logistic regression fits requirements, but it seems the tree model could add valuable insights to stakeholder by studying the branches, it then seems like a good first choice in a world where making both and comparing would require too much time.
+- Logistic regression fits requirements, but the tree model has higher interpretability and could add valuable insights to stakeholder by studying the branches, it then seems like a good first choice in a world where making both and comparing would require too much time.
+We can always go back and code a Regression model to compare for better accuracy.

 <br>

 ## Model score  <a name="overview-score"></a>

-*A model with the following parameters and scores was selected for use, selecting the **f1 score** as the best predictor score.*
+*Through 5 fold Cross-Validation grid search, with f1 score as the chose scoring metrics, using 3598 data point *(About 30% of the data)* as test data, the chosen model has the following parameters and scores:*

 ![alt text](/img/posts/model_results_table.png)

-Using 3598 data point *(About 30% of the data)* as test data, we could predict departure with an `f1 score of about 94%`.
+98% **Accuracy**: Represents the number of correct predictions out of the total number of predictions.
+97% **Precision**: Tells us that out of the predicted departures, 97% were correct.
+92% **Recall**: Tells us that out of the actual departures, 92% were correctly identified.
+94% **F1**: is the harmonic mean of precision and recall, giving us a well balanced metric for imbalanced classifications.

 <br>